 11. Does it promote distraction-free learning for kids?

 Do advertisements, links for teachers and other adults, or sales and subscription information pull kids away from learning?
 Does the design keep kids' attention focused on the right task?
+Zearn is a resource where students come first and information for adults is tucked away out of sight.

 12. Last, is the product both innovative and essential to your teaching?

 Does the product fill a critical need in education today?
-The best edtech products don't merely substitute for an existing classroom tool, they change and redefine what great teaching and learning look like.
+The best edtech products don't merely substitute for an existing classroom tool; they change and redefine what great teaching and learning look like.